 - Amster requires a Java developer environment.
-Check the output of the java -version command to make sure your version is supported according to "Java Requirements" in the Release Notes. - The JAVA HOME environment variable must be set.
+Check the output of the java -version command to make sure your version is supported.
+For information on supported versions, see "Before You Install" in the Release Notes. - The JAVA HOME environment variable must be set.